Conference Policy & Code of Conduct

 All participants are expected to maintain a high level of professionalism, respect, and maturity toward one another, including teachers, staff, the Secretariat, hotel personnel, and fellow delegates.

-TMUN enforces a zero-tolerance policy toward bullying, harassment, discrimination, or disruptive behavior.
+TMUN enforces a zero-tolerance policy toward bullying, harassment, discrimination, or disruptive behaviour.

-Delegates must abide by their school’s code of conduct, TMUN policies, and hotel rules at all times.
+Delegates must abide by TMUN policies and hotel rules at all times.
 All attendees must comply with Canadian and Ontario laws.

 Technology Use Policy